-John Fuller: Today on Focus on the Family, we’ll address one of the most richest, exciting, yet challenging aspects of married life.
-And that is physical intimacy.
-And, obviously, this is going to be a program for adults only as we hear from the personal experience and expertise of Milan and Kay Yerkovich.
+John Fuller: Welcome to another Best of 2020 episode of Focus on the Family.
+And we’re going to plan to address one of the most richest and exciting, yet challenging, aspects of married life, and that is physical intimacy.
+And obviously, with this kind of topic, the program is for adults only as we hear from the personal experience and expertise of Milan and Kay Yerkovich.

 End of Excerpt

-John: This is Focus on the Family, and your host is Focus president and author Jim Daly.
+John: Your host is Focus president and author, Jim Daly.
 And I’m John Fuller.

 And then third – God’s design.
 You know, even with my teen boys, I talk about that commitment to marriage, to saving yourself, that God has an incredible gift for you on your wedding night.
 He’s intended that gift to be unwrapped at that point, not before.
 And that you need to honor that.
 And I think that is a healthy way to look at it.
 But, Kay, what’s your response?
 I mean, women particularly struggle talking about this topic.